mabolivar/Wearable-computing---data-cleaning/README.md

 - 86-feature measurement variables (for more information, the reader may remit to the *codebook.txt* file).

-## The dataset includes the following files:
+## The tidy dataset includes the following files:

 - 'README.txt'